-It was made possible thanks to a £500,000 circular economy grant from Welsh Government.
+It was made possible thanks to two circular economy grants from the Welsh Government amounting to £600,000.

 The Centre was created to support and promote re-manufacturing and repair to help Wales become a world leader in the transition to a circular economy.